What this means in real training

 Whey is a milk protein that provides all essential amino acids and is rich in leucine, which makes it a high-quality option for lifters.

-Its real advantage is convenience: a measured scoop can make a low-protein breakfast, busy workday, or low-appetite phase easier to manage.
+Its real advantage is convenience: a measured scoop can make a low-protein breakfast, busy workday, travel day, dieting phase, or low-appetite phase easier to manage.

 What it does not replace